About Educational Outreach

 To find out if your local federal court is participating, contact the National Outreach Manager for the Federal Courts at Outreach@ao.uscourts.gov.

-Although the landmark Supreme Court case New Jersey v.
-T.L.O. was decided in 1985, it still has ramifications for students today.
 The case-related resources for this annual, national initiative are ready for immediate use in a classroom or in a courtroom simulation presided over by a federal judge and coached by volunteer attorneys.
-Students apply the precedent set in the original case to a relatable situation in which they could find themselves at school.
-All students serve as jurors and deliberate on the timely issues raised in the scenario.
+Students apply the precedent set in Elonis v.
+U.S. to a relatable Facebook situation in which they could find themselves.
+In the courtroom or classroom activity all students serve as jurors and deliberate on the timely issues raised in the scenario.